flaport/DataLab/README.md

 4. Function runs automatically when:
    - A file is uploaded with ALL input tags
    - Tags are added to existing file matching ALL input tags
-5. Output files are saved to `uploads/` with output tags applied
+5. Output files are saved to `uploads/` with:
-6. Script errors create `.log` files in `output/`
+   - **Success**: Output tags + extension tag
+   - **Failure**: Extension tag (.log) only
+6. Lineage records track source → function → output relationships
+7. File cards show "✓ From source.csv via Function Name" for generated files

 **Environment Variables:**